 Take your appetite and an open mind and discover the home of Italian street food in Naples and Campania below, along with some of the best addresses to enjoy the finest examples in Naples and beyond.

-Naples Street Food and Beyond
+Naples Street Food

 The cuoppo is the iconic cone-shaped card or paper filled with a variety of tasty morsels, provided they are fried, of course.
-Some vendors offer cones fillled with fish and others with mozzarella, orange and potato croquettes.
+Some vendors offer cones filled with fish and others with mozzarella, orange and potato croquettes.
 The important thing is that the fried food is dry enough that you can eat it in the street without getting into a greasy mess, cone in hand.

 2. Pizza a Portafoglio

 Pizza is turned into a booklet to enjoy as street food or some say "wallet".
 A normal pizza is folded until it becomes easy to eat, even on the street.
-Among the historical addresses where to eat it includse Di Matteo in Via dei Tribunali 94, a pizzeria which first opened in the 1930s and where you can always expect a queue!
+Among the historical addresses where to eat it includes Di Matteo in Via dei Tribunali 94, a pizzeria which first opened in the 1930s and where you can always expect a queue!

 Photo: © TripAdvisor

-This is an example of "poor street food" made of pork offal.
+This is an example of "poor Naples street food" made of pork offal.
 You eat almost all over Campania, but if you want to taste it in a historical address try the Antica Tripperia dal 1945 O Russ, at Pier delle Vigne 24 in Naples.

 4. Fried Pizza

-It is almost everywhere, complete (with ricotta, tomato, mozzarella and chips) or even in "lighter" variants.
+It is almost everywhere, complete (with ricotta, tomato, mozzarella and chips) or even in 'lighter' variants.
 A truly historic place to enjoy it is at La Figlia del Presidente, where a fried pizza was also served to Bill Clinton on a visit to Naples in the 1990s.
 If you want a gourmet instead go to Franco Pepe, Pepe in Grani in Caiazzo.

 (La Figlia del Presidente, Via del Grande Archivio, 23/24 Naples; Pepe In Grani, Vico San Giovanni Battista, 3, Caiazzo - Caserta)